 - Emotional breadcrumbs: Just enough attention keeps you hooked, but never enough to feel secure.

-📖 SoulFact: According to Psychology Today, benching is a growing trend in online dating, where apps encourage keeping multiple “maybes” instead of committing to one
+📖 SoulFact: Psychology Today, notes that benching has increased with dating apps, where people keep multiple “maybes” instead of committing to one.

 How Is Benching Different from Breadcrumbing or Ghosting?

-While all three are toxic dating behaviors, they’re not the same:
+While all three are toxic dating behaviours, they’re not the same:

 - Ghosting: They vanish completely without explanation.